Virgula0/LeakerSearcher/README.md

 # LeakerSearcher
 Quick and simple algorithm to search in local leaks very fast mode

-# This project is outdated, please switch to new release: https://github.com/Virgula0/LeakerSearcher2.0 .
+# This project is outdated, please switch to new version: https://github.com/Virgula0/LeakerSearcher2.0 .
 Cross-platform support for every operating system added and many other new importat features introduced

 ```
                     (                             (